knafehyafawi/dice-experiment/README.md

 4. Orientation — a quaternion (the physics state).
 Don't use Euler angles; they'll bite you.

 So conceptually: collision uses the triangle mesh; reading the result uses the 30 normals plus the orientation quaternion.

+### So what?

+Chicken butt.
+I will not generate the rhombic triacontahedron by convex-hulling golden-ratio coordinates.
+The rhombic faces are perfectly coplanar quads, and convex-hull algorithms triangulate coplanar points arbitrarily, so the mesh either drops vertices or comes out inconsistent.
+It's a genuine numerical degeneracy, not a bug we can tune away.

 ## Hypothesis